 Which we can translate to "good food" and "interesting culture"

->high numbers of gays
+>high numbers of homosexuals

 The only people who seem to care about this are the violent, over-taxed criminals that are you typical red state inhabitant.
 No one else in the entire world gives a shit besides other violent, oppressed losers, like muslims.